Andre-ADPC/Vite-TS-Vue-React-Prj-Template-2025/README.md

 ## Detailed Project Scope

 For more detail please refer to the **[DOCS](./DOCS/)** folder for now.
-The project's tree will give you a bird's eye view of the general layout and how these things are interacting.
-Most, hopefully all custom JS files will be converted to TypeScript to allow for future maintainability as well as flexibility to test the code in situ, while development progresses.
+The [project's tree](./DOCS/Project_Tree.MD) will give you a bird's eye view of the general layout and how the pieces are interacting.
+Most, hopefully all, custom JS files will be converted to TypeScript to allow for future maintainability as well as flexibility to test the code in situ, while development progresses.

 The Jenkins pipeline is a multi-branch type and is getting structured to accommodate a TDD approach instead of doing Unit and Integration testing as an afterthought.
-An example [Jenkinsfile](./Jenkins/JenkinsfileExample) will illustrate how the CI/CD process will ultimately function from "continuous commits" through to continuous deployments while the Jenkins server is based on my local machine getting triggered by the Repo's _webhook_ designed for that specific purpose.
+An example [Jenkinsfile](./Jenkins/JenkinsfileExample) will illustrate how the CI/CD process will ultimately function from "_continuous commits_" through to continuous deployments while the Jenkins server is based on my local machine getting triggered by the Repo's _webhook_ designed for that specific purpose.

+To set up a Jenkins Server on your local machine as preferred, follow the [official Jenkins documentation](https://www.jenkins.io/doc/) while also referring to the local [Jenkins documentation](./DOCS/Build%20a%20Jenkins%20Pipeline.md) in this repository to get started.

+Ensure you configure a Pipeline with matching characteristics, then simply apply the `Jenkinsfile` available in this repository.

 ## General Project Setup